DanNixon/sine2020_software_guidelines_paper/report.md

 allows multiple developers to work on the project simultaneously and provides means on reviewing changes to your software.

-As with wiritng code, following a set of guidelines when working with your SCM will allow you to get the most out of it.
+As with writing code, following a set of guidelines when working with your SCM will allow you to get the most out of it.
 As such guidelines apply to a much wider audience there is already ample documentation describing them, TODO: PUT LINKS HERE, therefore this section will only give an overview and highlight a few commonly overlooked points.

 You must adopt a workflow and enforce it.
-A workflow defines how developers interact with the SCM and the process of their chanes to the code base being accepted.
+A workflow defines how developers interact with the SCM and the process of their changes to the code base being accepted.

 A popular option, that is also one of the simplest, is the feature branch